area4lib/area4/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Main Template
+name: Bug report
-about: General template for bug reports, etc.
+about: General template for bug reports

 ---

-# Description
+## Description

 [Brief description of the problem]

-# Steps to reproduce
+## Steps to reproduce
 - Step 1:
 - Step 2: